codekopf/one-ch-bank-kanban/README.md

-# One CH bank Kanban
+# One CH bank Kanban Board

 This project was created as side-project based on one task in multi-question entry test for one Swiss bank.
-As I had no time to fully understand shenanigans of whole project in browser IDE, I decided to download it and develop it locally.
-However, after recent clean installation of Windows I did not have even node.js installed, nor NPM.
+As I had no time to fully understand shenanigans of whole project in browser IDE I do not use, I have decided to download it and develop it locally.
+However, I forgot that after recent clean installation of Windows I did not have installed even node.js, nor NPM.

+I did not and still do not consider this task to be appropriate for multi-question test where other task and questions are also involved.
+So I skipped the question totally.

-So after the test was submitted I decided to develop it further and complete it to working MVP.
+After the test was submitted I decided to develop it further and complete it to working MVP.
+It took me roughly 2 hours to complete it using the classes and structure I considered to be the most appropriate.

 Desired functionality: